 Square Capital Review: Automated Business Loans

-Square Capital is only available for merchants who use Square, but might be an appealing option as it doesn't have credit score requirements or extra fees.
+Square Capital is only available for merchants who use Square, but still might be appealing as it doesn't have credit score requirements or extra fees.

 Square Capital